 - Sleep: While the Flex automatically tracks the quality of your sleep, you can also put it in manual sleep mode by rapidly tapping the screen.
-Manual sleep mode will tell you how long it takes you to fall asleep once you view your stats in the Fitbit app.
+Manual sleep mode will tell you how long it takes you to fall asleep, but you’ll need to view your stats in the Fitbit app.

 - Charging: As your Flex charges, each light will indicate how close it is to a full charge.
 Five lights mean that it’s ready for use.

-- Updating: If your Fitbit Flex lights are cycling back and forth (and your tracker isn’t responding to taps), an update may have failed.
+- Updating: If your Flex’s lights are cycling back and forth (and your tracker isn’t responding to taps), an update may have failed.
 Check your Fitbit app for information about updating.

-Looking for something even more inexpensive?
-Check out our list of budget wearables for 2016.
-Are you a fan of the Fitbit Flex?
-Tell us why in the comments.
+Looking for something even less expensive?
+Check out our list of cheaper versions of Fitbit that track your workouts for less.
+Are you a fan of the Fitbit Flex or Flex 2?
+Let us know in the comments!